An Interview with the Beekeeper

 “Years ago, I was interested in taking up beekeeping - I even bought a book on it.
 So when he came, I was fascinated by what he was doing.
 I paid close attention to how he collected them, and he could see my obvious interest.
 He said if I wanted to observe him beekeeping (all outdoors so we could maintain social distancing), I could.”

 So along Jeff went to watch his swarm enter their new home.
 He was repeatedly invited back, and each time he eagerly visited.
-One day he showed up in a newly purchased bee suit - an investment that prompted his mentor to offer him two colonies of his own.
+One day he showed up in a newly purchased bee suit - an investment that prompted his mentor to offer him two colonies he could take home, when he was ready.

 “I went home and started planning my own apiary.
 I worked with a particularly handy friend who happened to be furloughed, and together we built it.”
 By November, Jeff had two colonies to call his own - one of which was the original swarm that had buzzed into his life just a few months earlier.